 Program 1: Booty Blasting Routine

-This program has great glute workouts for women with a focus on muscle growth and overall toning.
+This program includes excellent lower body workouts for women, focusing on muscle growth and overall toning.
 The exercises incorporated consist of hip thrusts, squats, a deadlift workout, back extensions, and split squats.

 To encourage lean muscle building, lifters should aim for 4 sets X 12 reps.
 Then, each workout they should try to increase the reps, sets, weight, or notice that it’s become easier to do 4×12 before moving up in one of those three ways.
 This is what’s called progressive overload.